 After your chicks are about a month or two old they are able to stay outside so you will either need to buy a coop or build one.
-I recommend 4ft of space per chicken.
+I recommend 4ft of space per chicken and one nesting box for every two hens.
 Introduce the chickens to their new house.
-You don't need to lock your chicken in the inside of the coop at night but if it makes you feel safer it doesn't hurt to lock the door at night.
+You don't need to lock your chickens in the inside of the coop at night but if it makes you feel safer it doesn't hurt to lock the door at night.
 Give your chicken fresh water and food daily or invest in a quality waterer.
 Most chickens start laying anywhere from 20 to 30 weeks of age.The best tasting eggs come from chickens who have access to free range, eat table scraps other than dry chicken food all of the time, and have cozy nesting box liners and a full coop clean every other month.
 Collect eggs daily or your hens will sit on them and try to hatch them.

 Mites and other pest

 Chipmunks and bugs will dig in your coop and tango with your flock for a free meal, so place bricks around you coop and with a liner in the ground to ensure safety to your flock.Spray the underside of your free range chickens with bug spray in the summer months to keep ticks away.
 Bathing your chickens isn't required unless you really feel they need it.
-Bathe them in a warm bucket of water with a little bit of dish soap and add some acv near the end to keep mites of and endure Silkie clean feathers.
-Wrap them in a towel for 10 minutes then gently blow dry them with a hair dryer on the lowest settings.
+Bathe them in a warm bucket of water with a little bit of dish soap and add some acv near the end to keep mites of and endure silkie clean feathers.
+Gently blow dry them with a hair dryer on the lowest settings.
 Oil up you chickens feet, legs, and waddles with olive or coconut oil once in a while to avoid dry skin.
 Chickens may cut their beaks on chicken wire, don't freak out!
 Clean out the cut with wet cloth then appply neosporn or aquaphor for a day of two and it will heal on its own.